akazachk/vpc/README.md

 ## Advanced Execution

-To run experiments with a set of instances, use `scripts/run_experiments.sh`, which will put output in the `results` folder.
+To run experiments with a set of instances, use `scripts/run_experiments.sh`, which will by default put output in the `results` folder.
 You will either need to export the shell variable `VPC_DIR`, pointing to the root directory of the repository, or enter it when prompted by the script.
-The script takes three arguments:
+The script takes four arguments:
 1. the full path to an instance (in .mps or .lp format, possibly compressed with `gzip` or `bz2`) or a set of instances given in a file with extension `.instances` or `.batch`, with a specific format detailed below
 2. the path to a directory where you wish to save results
 3. the type of experiments to run; options are: "preprocess" (presolve instances), "bb0" (run each instance 7 times without cuts to gather baseline statistics), or "bb" (run each instance with VPCs from 2, 4, 8, 16, 32, and 64 term disjunctions)
+4. [optional] extra arguments you wish to pass, in quotation marks, which will overwrite any defaults, and specifically it will not loop over various b&b tree depths, so the `-d` option needs to be set manually in this case

+For example, you can call `scripts/run_experiments.sh data/instances/original/miplib2/bm23.mps.gz results bb "-d 32 -t 120"` to run instance `bm23.mps`, send output to `results`, use up to a 32-term disjunction, and enforce a timelimit of 120 seconds (as opposed to the default of an hour).

 If the first argument to `run_experiments.sh` is not an instance, it needs to be a file with extension `.instances` or `.batch`.
 The former is for a set of instances that should be run one-by-one, and the latter is for sets of instances that should be run in parallel.
-For `.instances` files, the lines must be _relative_ paths to instances, relative to the directory `data/instances`, such as `original/miplib2/bm23` (the extension can be left out from each line).
+For `.instances` files, the lines must either be full paths and end with .mps/.lp, such as `${VPC_DIR}/data/instances/original/miplib2/bm23.mps`, or be _relative_ paths to instances *without* the extension, relative to the directory `data/instances`, such as `original/miplib2/bm23` (the extension *must* be left out from each line in this case).
 For `.batch` files, a new batch is indicated by a line that ends with a forward slash, e.g., `batchname/`.
 Under each batch, instances should be indicated with relative paths just as in `.instances` files.
 For examples, see `scripts/test.instances` and `scripts/test.batch`.